getpop/component-model/README.md

 }
 ```

-The FieldValueResolver also allows to select the default dataloader to process a specific field through function `getFieldDefaultDataloader`.
+The FieldResolver also allows to select the default dataloader to process a specific field through function `getFieldDefaultDataloader`.
 This feature is required for [switching domain](#Switching-domain-to-a-relational-object) through function `getDomainSwitchingSubmodules` and deciding to not explicitly indicate the dataloader to use to load relationships, but use the default one for that field instead.
 For instance, for the fieldprocessor for posts, it is implemented like this:

 ```php
 function getFieldDefaultDataloader($field)